jinscript/CarND-LaneLines-P1/README.md

 | ![error1](errors/error1.png) | ![error2](errors/error2.png) |

-One potential shortcoming is that the detector performs not well on curved dashed lane lines if there is no line segment close to the bottom of the image.
+One potential shortcoming is that the detector performs not well on curved dashed lane lines when there is no line segment close to the bottom of the image.
-Since I only select lines with slope close to a heuristic, the top half of curve lane (usually has very different slope) are discarded.
+Since I only select lines with slope close to a heuristic, the top half of curve lane (usually has very different slope) are most likely discarded.
 If there is no line segment close to the bottom of the image, it is very likely that no final line will be generated.

 ### 3. Possible Improvements

-A possible fix to the shortcoming is that we can cache generated lane line in previous frames of the video.
+A possible fix to the shortcoming is that we can cache generated lines in previous frames of the video.
 If no new lane line gets generated, we can fall back to the previous one.